-At Lawn, we feel that it is our responsibility to empower every child to achieve their full potential academically, socially and personally.
+At Lawn Primary and Nursery School, we feel that it is our responsibility to empower every child to achieve their full potential academically, socially and personally.
 All members of our staff and the Governing Body believe that the arts have a special focus at the centre of learning and we have placed great emphasis on this through the curriculum (we have a designated Arts link governor).
 Every child has the opportunity to express themselves creatively through performances, investigations and explorations.
 From the day children enter school in Reception, they dress up, role-play, make, build, sing, paint, draw and dance which continues throughout their primary career.

 We understand that a diverse and creative curriculum can help raise attainment and accelerate learning by boosting a child’s confidence and self- esteem.